|

 intro to downloading programs and games and linking your calculator to your

-computer.
-In addition our FAQ offers answers to many questions about ticalc.org and how we operate.
+Our FAQ offers answers to many questions about ticalc.org and how we operate.

 |